engminamatta/Prosper-Loan-Data-Analysis/README.md

 to download CSV file, Please click the follwoing link: https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv

-#Dataset
+## Dataset

 >This data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.

 - A number of characteristics about Prosper loans in each raw:
 >-    LoanStatus:	The current status of the loan: Cancelled,  Chargedoff, Completed, Current, Defaulted,
--        FinalPaymentInProgress, PastDue.
+>-        FinalPaymentInProgress, PastDue.
 The PastDue status will be accompanied by a delinquency bucket.
 -    BorrowerAPR:	The Borrower's Annual Percentage Rate (APR) for the loan.
 -    BorrowerRate:	The Borrower's interest rate for this loan.
 -    LenderYield:	The Lender yield on the loan.
 Lender yield is equal to the interest rate on the loan less the servicing fee.